-- KCNA5 encodes a potassium channel protein expressed in human atrium - In one region of the gene, the DNA sequence in 98% of patients is ...
-GCGTCCACATCAACATCTCCGGGCTGCGCTTTGAGACGCA... but
+- KCNA5 encodes a potassium channel protein expressed in human atrium - In one region of the gene, the DNA sequence in 98% of patients is the other 2% in

-...gcgtccacatcaacatctcTgggctgcgctttgagacgca... in the other 2%
+...GCGTCCACATCAACATCTCCGGGCTGCGCTTTGAGACGCA... but

 - In this case (but not all cases), this results in an amino acid change: ...ASTSTSPGCALRR...→...ASTSTSLGCALRR... - In this case (but not all cases), this amino acid change also changes the way the channel behaves in vitro.
 We would like to know if it has an effect in patients: AF susceptibility?
 Variable drug response in AF?